FIrepo/labs-pickles/readme.md

 The goal of this exercise is to create an API and a UI consuming the API.

+A live version can be accessed at `http://pickles.doisbit.com`

+## Requirements

+- Node >= 6

+## Installation

+1. Clone the repository and execute the `npm i` command on the following directories: `./` and `./ui`
+2. Build the UI by accessing `./ui` and executing `npm run build`
+3. Build the coverage UI by executing `npm run test`
+4. Run the servers by executing `npm start`

+## Servers

+In order to run this project it's important to have those ports available.

+- The coverage UI will be available at `http://localhost:8081`
+- The swagger explorer UI will be available at `http://localhost:8083`
+- The main API will be available at `http://localhost:3005`
+- The main UI will be available at `http://localhost:8082`

 ## API

 The API should be written in NodeJS (ExpressJs, HapiJs, etc.) or PHP.
 The API endpoints are: